-\square Montana attests to the review of person-centered service plans for residents residing at 63 Main St, Stevensville MT 59870 \square Montana attests to the review that individuals in the settings have a person-centered service plan in-place that meets the requirements outlined at 42 CFR 441.301(c)(1)-(3)
+Montana attests to the review of person-centered service plans for members residing at Missoula Health & Rehabilitation Center.

+\boxtimes Montana attests that individuals in the settings have a person-centered service plan in-place that meets the requirements outlined at 42 CFR 441.301(c)(1)-(3).

-Montana validates that the settings support full access of individuals to control their personal resources pursuant to [42 CFR 441.301(c)(4)(i)] Montana Code Annotated 50-5-1104, 50-5-1105, and 50-5-1107 and Administrative Rules of Montana 37.106.
-37.106.2828
+Through the review of members plans of care, review of Resident Agreements, and well as interviews with residents and staff, Montana validates that the settings support full access of individuals to control their personal resources pursuant to [42 CFR 441.301(c)(4)(i)] Montana Code Annotated 50-5-1104, 50-5-1105, and 50-5-1107 and Administrative Rules of Montana 37.106.
+37.106.2828.

-☑Montana validates that the settings support full access for individuals to have opportunities to seek employment and work in competitive integrated settings [42 CFR 441.301(c)(4)(i)]
+Montana validates that the settings support full access for individuals to have opportunities to seek employment and work in competitive integrated settings these goals are integrated into the HCBS Service Plan [42 CFR 441.3011(4)(i)].

-Montana validates that there are transportation options available at The Living Centre and assistance to utilize transportation to access the broader community [42 CFR 441.301(c)(4)(i)]
+\square Montana validates that there are transportation options available at Missoula Health & Rehabilitation Center and assistance to utilize transportation to access the broader community [42 CFR 441.301(c)(4)(i)].

-\square Montana attests that the setting is selected by the individual from among a variety of setting options and there was an option of a private living unit [42 CFR 441.301 (c)(4)(ii)]
+\square Montana attests that the setting is selected by the individual from among a variety of setting options and there was an option of a private living unit [42 CFR 441.301 (c)(4)(ii)].

-⊠Through review of person-centered plans, as well as staff and member interviews, Montana attests that the setting options will be identified and documented in the person-centered service plan and are based on the individual's needs, preferences, and, for residential settings, resources available for room and board [42 CFR 441.301(c)(4)(ii)]
+\boxtimes Through review of person center plans, as well as staff and member interviews, Montana attests that the setting options will be identified and documented in the person-centered service plan and are based on the individual's needs, preferences, and, for residential settings, resources available for room and board [42 CFR 441.301(c)(4)(ii)].